ddelong/ddelong.github.io/_posts/2005-10-07-orkut-begging.md

 categories:
   - Personal
 ---
-I noticed [Orkut](http://www.orkut.com) was listed in part of Google&#8217;s services once you&#8217;ve logged in with a username.
+I noticed [Orkut](http://www.orkut.com) was listed in part of Google's services once you've logged in with a username.
 A new Google service?
 I must try it out!

-Unfortunately, it&#8217;s invitation only.
-If you&#8217;ve got an account, please invite me.
+Unfortunately, it's invitation only.
+If you've got an account, please invite me.

 _Please?_